dchvz/pokedex/README.md

 ## :page_with_curl: About

-The Pokedex is an app which the user can view a list of Pokemons, search and view the details of a specific Pokemon.
-To get the Pokemons data it was used the [PokéAPI](https://pokeapi.co/).
+The Pokedex is a encyclopedia of all Pokemon in the Pokemon World.
+In order to get that information the [PokéAPI](https://pokeapi.co/) was used.

 ## :rocket: Getting started